 For investments, the cost basis of the asset is usually the total amount you originally invested in the asset plus any commissions, fees or other expenditures involved in the purchase.
 For tax purposes, it’s important to note if you reinvested any dividends and capital gains distributions rather than taking those distributions in cash.
 These reinvestments increase the tax basis of your investment.
 If you don’t account for them, you could end up paying more taxes.

 The salvage value is the total value of the asset when it reaches the end of its useful life.
-Going back to the example of the computer system, the salvage value would be the amount you could sell it for once you’re finished using it.
+It’s the amount you could sell it for once you’re finished using it.

 Estimated Useful Life

 For accounting purposes, the useful life of an asset is the number of years it can continue to contribute to revenue generation while being cost-effective.

 The IRS has a useful system known as the Modified Accelerated Cost Recovery System (MACRS), which is sometimes represented as a table.

 |Year||Value at Year’s Beginning||Depreciation||Value at Year’s End|

 Any calculator can handle the linear depreciation function, but you can also use a specific tool online to find straight line depreciation.
 You can find several of these calculators online, including at Calculator.net and CalculatorSoup